gofr-dev/gofr/docs/advanced-guide/http-authentication/page.md

 transmitted in the request header in a Base64-encoded format.

 Basic auth is the simplest way to authenticate your APIs.
-It's built on [HTTP protocol authentication scheme](https://datatracker.ietf.org/doc/html/rfc7617).
-It involves sending the term `Basic` trailed by the Base64-encoded `<username>:<password>` within the standard `Authorization` header.
+It's built on
+{% new-tab-link title="HTTP protocol authentication scheme" href="https://datatracker.ietf.org/doc/html/rfc7617" /%}.
+It involves sending the term

+`Basic` trailed by the Base64-encoded `<username>:<password>` within the standard `Authorization` header.

 ### Basic Authentication in GoFr